 Shore Based Courses

-Our agreement with the RYA only covers practical courses, but we have close ties with two commercial RYA schools, City Sailing and Emsworth School of Navigation who both offer preferential pricing on shore based courses to PYC members.
+As well as in-house RYA practical training we have close ties with two commercial RYA schools, City Sailing and Emsworth School of Navigation who both offer preferential pricing on shore based courses to our club members.
 These schools offer a full range of RYA skills courses such as:

 - RYA First Aid